Architecture-Induced Recoverability Bias in Differentiable Symbolic Regression: Methodology

 \section{Methodology}

 To test whether the architecture--target interaction is specific to EML or general to operators with gradient asymmetry, two additional operators are introduced:

-SML shares EML's gradient direction: the left input receives unbounded gradients ($\partial\sml/\partial a = \cosh a$, which grows exponentially) while the right is bounded ($\partial\sml/\partial b = -1/(1+b^2)$).
+SML shares EML's gradient direction.
+The left input receives unbounded gradients ($\partial\sml/\partial a = \cosh a$, which grows exponentially) while the right is bounded ($\partial\sml/\partial b = -1/(1+b^2)$).
 RML reverses this asymmetry.
-Neither SML nor RML is known to be universal; target trees are evaluated numerically.
+Neither SML nor RML is known to be universal, and target trees are evaluated numerically.

-Each node's inputs are weighted combinations of the available terms, with weights controlled by learnable parameters.
-Training minimizes mean squared error using Adam~\citep{Kingma2015adam} (learning rate 0.01) on a $21 \times 21$ grid over $[-3,3]^2$ (441~points; targets with numerical overflow are filtered, leaving $n_{\text{train}} \geq 378$).
-A two-phase schedule is used: a \emph{search phase} (6{,}000 iterations at temperature $\tau = 2.5$, keeping softmax/sigmoid weights soft) followed by a \emph{hardening phase} (2{,}000 iterations; $\tau$ anneals from 2.5 to 0.01 with entropy and binarity penalties, then snaps to one-hot selections).
+Each node's left and right inputs are weighted combinations of an architecture-specific set of available terms, typically drawn from $\{1, x, y, f_{\text{child}}\}$.
+Which terms are available at which nodes is exactly what distinguishes the three architectures (Table~\ref{tab:archs}).
+Weights are controlled by learnable parameters under a softmax or sigmoid.
+Training minimizes mean squared error using Adam with a learning rate of 0.01 on a $21 \times 21$ grid over the positive quadrant $[1,3]^2$ (441~points).
+The domain is bounded away from zero for two reasons.
+First, EML's right-input logarithm $\ln b$ requires $b>0$.
+Second, the singularity in $\partial\eml/\partial b = -1/b$ near zero would destabilize gradient measurements.
+Targets with numerical overflow on a subset of the grid are excluded entirely, leaving only targets whose function values are finite on all 441~points.
+Training proceeds in two phases.
+A search phase runs for 6{,}000 iterations at temperature $\tau = 2.5$, with soft softmax and sigmoid weights, followed by a hardening phase of 2{,}000 iterations in which $\tau$ anneals from 2.5 to 0.01 with entropy and binarity penalties before the one-hot snap.
 After hardening each node selects exactly one input, producing a concrete expression tree.

-Each combination of architecture, operator, tree shape, and leaf assignment is tested with 256 independent trials (64 seeds $\times$ 4 initializations) for V16 and Hybrid, or 64 trials (one initialization) for Eq.\,6; Eq.\,6 uses a single initialization because the original paper specifies one, and adding V16-style strategies to Eq.\,6 would confound the comparison.
-Non-extreme rates (e.g., 17\%, 39.5\%) carry 95\% Clopper--Pearson intervals of roughly $\pm 5$\,pp at $n = 256$.
-A trial counts as \emph{exact recovery} if the hardened tree matches the target formula, verified on 500 random points (RMSE $< 10^{-6}$).
-Replacing V16's initialization with Eq.\,6's (randn $\times$ 0.1, no bias) yielded 0/64 recoveries, confirming that the architecture differences reported below are not explained by initialization.